 When you are the victim of a personal injury, life doesn’t pause.
 The accumulation of medical bills, rent, groceries, and other daily living expenses can lead to financial strain.
 That’s besides the physical and emotional toll of your injury.

 Although attorneys are available to advocate for their clients in legal matters, lawyers are legally prohibited from providing financial help to their clients.
-This is when pre-settlement funding companies, also called litigation funding, become relevant.
+This is when settlement funding companies, also called litigation funding, become relevant.
 This financial option provides you with assistance in resolving financial difficulties during a civil lawsuit and can help you get a fair legal settlement.

-What is settlement funding?
+What is Settlement Funding?

 One distinguishing feature of settlement funding is its non-recourse nature.
 The decision to provide legal funding is determined solely by the strength and value of your suit, not by your personal financial standing.
 Elements such as your credit rating, income level, and job history are irrelevant.